josefs/meta-paper/paper.md

 independently.
 \TODO{Write something about how this is addressed in repa?}

-\TODO{Pull/Push a nice model for Stencils}
 In meta-repa we have solved the problem of sharing computation between elements by using Push arrays to represent the result of the stencil computation.
-The Push array allows the producer more controll over the loop that writes the array, which makes it possible to explicitily exploit the sharing, by having a inner sequential loop that maintains a state.
-Computations that can be shared are stored in the state so that they can be used ...
+The Push array allows the producer more control over the loop that writes the array, which makes it possible to explicitily exploit the sharing by having a inner sequential loop that maintains a state.
+Computations that can be shared are stored in the state so that they can be used when computing subsequent elements.

 ~~~